Bob Bax

-Bob Bax (1925-2000) was an Australian rugby league footballer and coach.
-During the 1940s he played in the Brisbane Rugby League premiership as a half back for the Brothers club and also played for the Brisbane rugby league team in the Bulimba Cup.
+Robert Bax (1925-2000) was an Australian rugby league footballer and coach.
+During the 1940s, he played in the Brisbane Rugby League premiership as a half back for the Brothers club and also played for the Brisbane rugby league team in the Bulimba Cup.
 From 1956 to 1970 Bax coached Brothers and Norths, reaching 14 grand finals and taking nine premierships.

 Bax inherited the coaching role at the Brisbane Rugby League's reigning premiers, Northern Suburbs RLFC from Clive Churchill in 1960 and won the premiership again that year.
 Norths then became the first club in BRL history to win three consecutive first grade premierships when they defeated Fortitude Valley 29–5 in the 1961 grand final in front of a record club crowd of 19,824 at Lang Park.
 Bax extended this record winning streak to six, claiming premierships again in 1962, 1963 and 1964.
 He coached the side to two more grand final wins in 1966 and 1969.